Skip to Main Content

 Bankrate’s Take — Is the Quicksilver Secured card worth it?

 If you want a low-cost way to work on your credit score while dipping a toe into the world of cash back, it’s hard to go wrong with the Quicksilver Secured.
-While a bit more flexibility with its deposit and starting credit limit would be ideal, the card’s simple rewards program, easy redemption and user-friendly features — including a clear timeline to a higher limit and a chance to earn back your security deposit — make it a solid starter card for credit-builders and rebuilders alike.
+While a bit more flexibility with its deposit and starting credit limit would be helpful, the card’s simple rewards program, easy redemption process and user-friendly features make it a solid starter card for credit-builders and rebuilders alike.

 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.